 Correction of the cause

-Sometimes a thiazide diuretic, an NSAID, or amiloride
+Sometimes a thiazide diuretic, a nonsteroidal anti-inflammatory drug (NSAID), or amiloride

 Treatment consists of ensuring adequate free water intake; providing a low-salt, low-protein diet; and correcting the cause or stopping any likely nephrotoxin.
 Serious sequelae are rare if patients can drink at will.

 If symptoms persist despite these measures, drugs can be given to lower urine output.
-Thiazide diuretics (eg, hydrochlorothiazide 25 mg po once/day or bid) can paradoxically reduce urine output by diminishing water delivery to vasopressin-sensitive sites in the collecting tubules.
+Thiazide diuretics (eg, hydrochlorothiazide 25 mg orally once or twice/day) can paradoxically reduce urine output by diminishing water delivery to vasopressin-sensitive sites in the collecting tubules.
 NSAIDs (eg, indomethacin) or amiloride can also help.